Curriculum for unschooling 7th grade – sort of?

 The Conciliotto family’s unschooling 7th grade (ish) curriculum

-Well, let’s start with this idea in mind: What we learn about is driven by Sarah, and what we do is experienced as a family.
+Well, let’s start with this idea in mind: What we learn about is driven by Ashar, and what we do is experienced as a family.
 Don’t stress about that right now.
 If you’re thinking, “But if I gave my 12-year-old a choice, he or she would sit around and play video games all day,” you’re probably right.
-So would Sarah – and she WILL play a lot of video games, which she loves.
+So would Ashar – and she WILL play a lot of video games, which she loves.

 But if you find out what your kids are REALLY interested in, you’d be surprised what you can facilitate.

-Sarah made this list of things we’d like to learn about as a family this year.
+Ashar made this list of things we’d like to learn about as a family this year.
 (You can tell it was done voluntarily, because you can actually read it.
 Her handwriting when she doesn’t want to do something is truly unreadable!)